Main content start

 Professor of Civil and Environmental Engineering

-Nick Ouellette is broadly interested the behavior of complex systems far from equilibrium.
-In particular, a running theme in his research is dynamical self-organization.
-He seeks both to understand the physical principles that govern the spontaneous emergence of low-dimensional structure in high-dimensional systems and to harness this self-organization for engineering applications.
-His current research includes studies of turbulent flows in two and three dimensions, in both simple and complex fluids; the transport of inertial, anisotropic, and active particles in turbulence; the erosion of granular beds by fluid flows and subsequent sediment transport; quantitative measurements of collective behavior in insect swarms and bird flocks; and emergent, self-organized structure and dynamics in cities.
+Nick Ouellette is a Professor of Civil and Environmental Engineering at Stanford University and leads the Environmental Complexity Lab.
+He is broadly interested in the behavior of complex systems far from equilibrium, with a particular focus on dynamical self-organization.
+He seeks both to understand the physical principles governing the spontaneous emergence of low-dimensional structure in high-dimensional systems and to harness this self-organization for engineering applications.
+His research interests include turbulent flows in two and three dimensions (in both homogeneous and stratified fluids); the transport of inertial, anisotropic, and active particles in turbulence; fluid-driven erosion of granular beds and sediment transport; quantitative measurements of collective behavior in insect swarms and bird flocks; and emergent, self-organized structure and dynamics in cities.

 Education